It was Socrates who supposedly said, “The unexamined life is not worth living.”

 As we receive God’s forgiveness, we begin (or continue) the process theologians often call “sanctification” (meaning “to make holy”, or, more literally, “to set apart”), which is, by the power of Spirit within us, how we become more and more the people that God intends us to be.

 We begin to cultivate new habits and practices in which the Spirit is free to work on our broken hearts.

 This is, ultimately, the “end” (i.e. “goal”, or, to use a Greek word, “telos”) of self-examination: leading us to a place of greater capacity both to receive and to give the love of God, because that is kind of person that God has created each one of us to be—a receiver and giver of love, love rightly ordered according to God’s intention for us and for all of creation.

 Self-examination may seem daunting, and is, in fact, often painful.

 However, when understood as a process under-girded by the radical forgiveness and acceptance offered us through the cross of Christ, with the goal of making us more and more the people that God created us to be, it becomes a gift.

-I hope and pray that each one of us receive this gift during Lent, experiencing the love of God in our hearts and in our congregation.
+I hope and pray that each one of us receives this gift during Lent, experiencing the love of God in our hearts and in our congregation.

 And, as a result, I pray we become able to give this love, the love that drove Jesus to the cross, to a world in such desperate need.